dseguy/php-error-messages/messages/nesting-level-too-deep---recursive-dependency?.rst

 Solutions
 _________

-+ Do not make direct comparisons of recursive arrays
++ Do not make direct comparisons of recursive arrays.
-+ Do not try to count recursive arrays
++ Do not try to count recursive arrays.